 This means your main challenges as a photographer are to get a good lighting and composition.
 These are the main areas you should have in mind when an encounter comes along.

 Mature individuals are probably the best subjects.
 They are bold in nature.
-The swirling patterns on their faces, the characteristic bump in the top of the head, the inquisitive eyes and big mouths are so interesting that is worth spending some time working on your composition to get the most out of them.
+The swirling patterns on their faces, inquisitive eyes and big mouths are so interesting that is worth spending time working on your composition .

-I know a couple of dive sites where these wrasses will swim under the boat and check out all the dives, they rarely swim away as long as you do not chase them.
-Sha’ab Claudia in the Southern Red Sea is one of these sites and I always try to visit it during my Southern Red Sea photo workshops .and normally get the best results at the beginning or at the end of the dive.
-It pays to be very patient, when you spot the wrasse, do not swim towards it, let the curiosity get the best and wait for the Napoleon to come and check you out.
+I know a couple of dive sites where these wrasses will swim under the boat and check out all the dives.
+They rarely swim away as long as you do not chase them.
+Sha’ab Claudia in the Southern Red Sea is one of these sites.
+I always try to visit it during my Southern Red Sea photo workshops.
+Normally I get the best results at the beginning or at the end of the dive.
+It pays to be very patient.
+When you spot the wrasse, do not swim towards it, let curiosity work and wait for the Napoleon to come and check you out.

 Never, ever feed the marine life to “encourage” them to come closer.